-The committee at this point had reached the halfway point of the three month project.
+After conducting external research, the committee had reached the halfway point of the initial project.
 The next step was to begin considering, and drafting, a new Mission Statement and new Goals, based on the information gathered to-date.
 The committee drafted these statements and circulated them to Commissioners for feedback.
 After receiving Commissioner feedback, the committee decided to rename Goals as Community Aspirations, and circulated the drafts to our partner organizations for feedback.
-The revised Mission Statement and Community Aspirations were presented and approved at the April Commission meeting.
+The revised Mission Statement and Community Aspirations were presented and approved at the April 2020 Commission meeting.